shawndeggans/cannabis-cultivation-maturity-model-v1/model/full-doc-v1/disease-pest-management/developing/doc.md

+---
+layout: default
+title: "People and Managing Diseases and Pest control at Developing stage (Basic digitalization)"
+---

 ### People and Managing Diseases and Pest control at Developing stage (Basic digitalization)

 At the Developing stage (Basic digitalization) of maturity, there is a shift towards adopting digital tools and more formalized processes for managing diseases and pest control.
 The following roles in the cultivation facility may be involved in these efforts: